ttinoco/PFNET/python/docs/reference.rst

 .. data:: pfnet.BUS_PROP_REG_BY_GEN

-          Bus voltage magnitude is regulated by generators.
+          Bus with voltage magnitude regulated by one or more generators.

 .. data:: pfnet.BUS_PROP_REG_BY_TRAN

-	  Bus voltage magnitude is regulated by tap-changing transformers.
+	  Bus with voltage magnitude regulated by one or more tap-changing transformers.

 .. data:: pfnet.BUS_PROP_REG_BY_SHUNT

-	  Bus voltage magnitude is regulated by switched shunt devices.
+	  Bus with voltage magnitude regulated by one or more switched shunt devices.

 .. data:: pfnet.BUS_PROP_NOT_REG_BY_GEN

-	  Bus voltage magnitude is not regulated by generators.
+	  Bus with voltage magnitude that is not regulated by generators.

 .. data:: pfnet.BUS_PROP_NOT_SLACK

-	  Bus is not slack.
+	  Bus that is not a slack bus.

 .. _ref_bus_var: